Mwi-haki/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 The first script sets bash
-The second script converts a number from base 2 to base 10
+The second script prints all possible combinations of two letters, except oo